radar07/obsidian-notes/my-vault/Books/The Kubernetes Book.md

 #### API server

 * Internal and external user components communicate through API server - all roads lead to the API server
-* Exposes RESTful API that you POST YAML configuration files (manifests) over HTTPS
+* Exposes RESTful API that you **POST** YAML configuration files (*manifests*) over HTTPS

 #### The Cluster store

 *
 #### Controller manager and Controllers

+* The controller manager (*controller of controllers*) implements all background controllers that monitor cluster components and respond to events
+* The goal is to ensure the *observed* state of the cluster matches the *desired* state.
+	* Obtain desired state
+	* Observe current state
+	* Determine differences
+	* Reconcile differences

 #### Scheduler